MICHELLE NEX | MEET A LOCAL… CANDIDATE

 POSTMARK: SEPTEMBER 2018

-And on that note: City Council candidate Michelle Nex metaphorically stops by the blog to say "hey" and leave behind some tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.
+Before Kimberley hit the polls (voting polls, not ski poles) to vote for Mayor, City Council, and School Trustees in October 2018, we figured it would be a good idea to try and “MEET A LOCAL” all the local candidates.
+And that is how City Council candidate Michelle Nex came to metaphorically stop by the blog to say "hey" and leave behind some tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.
+You may not be able to vote anymore, but you can still read the Q&A.

 WHO ARE YOU & WHAT DO YOU DO?